-The Share Exchange, if it is completed, will result in substantial dilution to our shareholders See "Risk Factors-Risks Related to the Pending Acquisition of NextNRG."
+The Share Exchange will close concurrently with this offering and result in substantial dilution to our shareholders See "Risk Factors-Risks Related to the Pending Acquisition of NextNRG."

 Risks Associated With Our Business and This Offering

 Our business is subject to numerous risks described in the section entitled "Risk Factors" and elsewhere in this prospectus.
 You should carefully consider these risks before making an investment.
 Some of these risks include, but are not limited to: